-However, membrane keyboards are much lighter, can be made into portable sizes, and are generally more affordable than mechanical keyboards.
+However, between mechanical keyboard vs membrane keyboard, membrane keyboards are much lighter, can be made into portable sizes, and are generally more affordable than mechanical keyboards.
 If you’re someone who likes gaming on-the-go or travels frequently, a membrane keyboard is probably the best choice for you.

 Type ergonomically with a wrist rest